Gadchiroli district: Extent and history

 Maharashtra tapers in the east, where this district forms the south-east corner.
-The district is bordered by Gondia district to the north, Rajnandgaon, Kanker, Narayanpur and Bijapur districts of Chhattisgarh to the east, Jayashankar Bhupalpally district of Telangana to the south, and Mancherial and Komaram Bheem districts of Telangana and Chandrapur district to the west.
+The district is bordered by Gondia district to the north, Mohla-Manpur-Ambagarh Chowki, Kanker, Narayanpur and Bijapur districts of Chhattisgarh to the east, Jayashankar Bhupalpally district of Telangana to the south, and Mancherial and Komaram Bheem districts of Telangana and Chandrapur district to the west.

-It was created on 26 August 1982 by the separation of Gadchiroli and Sironcha talukas from Chandrapur district.
+Gadchiroli District was created on 26 August 1982 by the separation of Gadchiroli and Sironcha talukas from Chandrapur district.

 Strategic planning

-The district is currently a part of the Red Corridor.
+The district is currently a part of the Red Corridor, in the eastern, central and southern parts of India where the Naxalite–Maoist insurgency has the strongest presence.

 Divisions

-The district is divided into six revenue sub-divisions:Gadchiroli, Aheri,Chamorshi,Etapalli,Wadsa(Desaiganj),Kurkheda.
-These are each further divided into 2 taluka.
-Gadchiroli sub-division consists of Gadchiroli and Dhanora, Chamorshi sub-division consist of chamorshi and Mulchera talukas; Aheri sub-division consists of Aheri and Sironcha.Etapalli sub-division cover Etapalli and Bhamragad talukas; and Desaiganj (Wadsa) sub-division consists of Wadsa and Armori.Kurkheda sub-division consist of Kurkheda and Korchi talukas.
-There are 557 gram panchayats (village councils) and 1,688 Revenue Villages.
-The district has 12 panchayat samitis (local development-block governments).
-Only three municipalities, Gadchiroli, Wadsa (Desaiganj), and Armori exist in the district.
+The district is organized into six revenue sub-divisions: Gadchiroli, Aheri, Chamorshi, Etapalli, Desaiganj (Navi Wadsa), and Kurkheda.
+Each sub-division is further split into two talukas.
+The Gadchiroli sub-division includes Gadchiroli and Dhanora talukas, while the Chamorshi sub-division consists of Chamorshi and Mulchera talukas.
+Aheri sub-division covers Aheri and Sironcha talukas, and Etapalli sub-division includes Etapalli and Bhamragad talukas.
+The Wadsa (Desaiganj) sub-division comprises Wadsa and Armori talukas, and the Kurkheda sub-division contains Kurkheda and Korchi talukas.
+The district has to 557 gram panchayats (village councils) and 1,688 Revenue Villages.
+Additionally, there are 12 panchayat samitis (local government development blocks).
+The district has three municipalities: Gadchiroli, Wadsa (Desaiganj), and Armori.

 Following the delimitation of the constituencies in 2008, the district had three Vidhan Sabha (legislative assembly) constituencies: Gadchiroli, Armori and Aheri.
 All of these are part of the newly carved Gadchiroli-Chimur Lok Sabha constituency.